Vis5/face2passport/README.md

 **Training**

 Already trained model is in the results folder.
-If it is not present, please download from LINK HERE
+If it is not present, please download from https://drive.google.com/drive/folders/1UbUAbGyZInt6Qt4PDI2s6YR8SAfexuUh

 To generate your own model: